a-mitani/mastering-ethereum/book/cover.md

 ### Autocover

 A GitBook plugin (`autocover`) can also be used to generate a cover file for you, or just generate the `cover_small.jpg` from your big cover.
+This plugin is added by default on hostd books.

 [Read more about autocover](https://github.com/GitbookIO/plugin-autocover).